This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Online/eTA visa application

-Taiwanese visitors need an electronic travel authorization (eTA) for the Philippines.
+Taiwanese visitors can apply for an electronic travel authorization (eTA) for the Philippines.
 The eTA for the Philippines can be easily obtained by completing an online form with the applicant’s personal details and passport information.

 How do I apply for the Philippines tourist visa?